-This is located beneath the driver's seat.
+This is located beneath the sofa on the offside of the vehicle.
 The battery is a 110AH 12V, low maintenance, leisure battery which sould only require attention at the annual habitation service.

 If a replacement habitation battery should be required then it is important that the replacement be of the same type and specification as that originally fitted.